 The Partnership previously entered into a formal agreement through a Memorandum of Agreement for purposes of developing this plan.
-It is anticipated that the parties will enter into a formal agreement for purposes of implementing this plan.
+It is anticipated that the parties will enter into a formal agreement for purposes of receiving watershed-based implementation funding.
+Individual local government units are individually responsible for their roles implementing this plan.